The informal procedure is to:

 Everyone who is a fee paying student at CU can be a member of CUSG.

 Are all cost center/ joint board chairs/directors given stipends or salaries?
 If not all, which ones?

 All joint board chair positions are paid $125.00 biweekly.
 That means if they have co-chairs, they split the amount between them, so $62.50 biweekly.
 The salary amount is set by legislative council.

 How many total students are involved with the student governance system, compared to the total student enrollment at CU?

-There are 18 members of the executive staff, 3 tri-executives (we do not have a president but a system of 3 executives), 21 legislative council members and a permanent office staff of 3.
+There are 20 members of the executive staff, 3 tri-executives (President of Student Affairs, President of External Affairs and President of Internal Affairs), 21 legislative council members and a permanent office staff of 3.
 We also have a judicial branch, the Appellate Court with 7 justices.

 In addition, the student government at CU "oversees" certain services on campus that are supported by student fees, and therefore has governing boards for each of those services composed of students and a couple of staff/faculty members.
-For example, the Wardenburg Health Center has an advisory board of 7 students.
-Other cost centers (services) that have governing boards include, the KVCU radio station, Cultural Events Board, Environmental Center, Finance Board, Recreation Center, Volunteer Resource Center, GLBT Resource Center, Women's Resource Center and Program Council.
+For example, SORCE has an advisory board of 8 students.
+Cost centers (services) that have governing boards include, the KVCU radio station, Cultural Events Board, Environmental Center, Finance Board, Recreation Center, Student Outreach and Retention Center for Equity, Volunteer Resource Center, GLBT Resource Center, Women's Resource Center and Program Council.
 So if you count all the students involved with these services provided by the student government you probably have a couple of hundred students involved with student government.

 Finally, each college or school on the campus (9) has a local government (think of them as comparable to state governments).
 Each of those have executives and legislative councils or boards.
 So this could involved another 100 students.